causa-io/runtime-typescript/README.md

 ### Errors

 This package exposes some entity-related errors (e.g. `EntityNotFoundError`) meant to be thrown by logic processing entities.
-In a NestJS service, those entity errors are caught and converted to HTTP errors.

 Another very useful error is the `RetryableError`.
 Any business logic can throw this error to indicate that the process that failed is worth retrying.
 The `RetryableError` can be handled differently depending on the context.
 For example for an event-processing function, it indicates that the processing of the event should be retried.